 4. Rename the SoftwareDistribution folder

-To store temporary Windows installation files, the SoftwareDistribution folder is used.
-If any file gets corrupt during installation, you might end up facing Windows 10 undoing changes error messages.
-Therefore, to fix it, let’s try renaming the folder in question.
-To do so, follow the steps below:
+To store Windows installation files temporarily, the SoftwareDistribution folder is used.
+When these files corrupt during installation, you encounter Windows 10 undoing changes error messages.

 1. Run elevated Command Prompt.

-2. Here, type the following command.
+2. Type the following command.
 Make sure you press enter after every command.

 net stop wuauserv